"Bootstrap Domain of Dependence": Bounds and Time Decay of Solutions of the Wave Equation: Uniform ``bootstrap domain-of-dependence'' boundary density estimates

 The smooth temporal decompositions introduced in \Cref{timewinddens} play central roles in the derivations of the uniform-in-time bounds and decay estimates presented in this paper.
-Noting that $\psi$ is identical to $\psi_{+,T_0}$ for $t > T_0$, to produce such bounds and estimates we first relate $\psi_{+,T_0}$ to $\psi_{-,T_0}$ and thereby obtain a norm bound for $\psi_{+,T_0}$ over the slightly larger time interval $[T_0 - \tau, \infty)$---which then yields, in particular, the desired domain-of-dependence estimate on the interval $[T_0 , \infty)$.
-The necessary bounds for $\psi_{+,T_0}$ are produced via Fourier transformation into the frequency domain and subsequent use of existing wavenumber-explicit bounds~\cite{ChandlerWilde:08,Spence:14,Spence:16,Spence:20,ChandlerWilde:09} on the inverses of frequency-domain versions of our integral scattering operator.
+Noting that $\psi$ is identical to $\psi_{+,T_0}$ for $t > T_0$, to produce such bounds and estimates we first relate $\psi_{+,T_0}$ to $\psi_{-,T_0}$ and thereby obtain a norm bound for $\psi_{+,T_0}$ over the slightly larger time interval $[T_0 - \tau, \infty)$---which then yields, in particular, the desired domain-of-dependence estimate for $\psi$ on the interval $[T_0 , \infty)$.
+The necessary bounds for $\psi_{+,T_0}$ are produced via Fourier transformation into the frequency domain in conjunction with use of the $q$-growth condition introduced in \Cref{q-nontrapp}.
 A similar approach is followed for the time-derivatives of the incident field data, leading to bounds in temporal Sobolev norms of arbitrary orders, and, in particular, via Sobolev embeddings, to uniform bounds in time.
 As suggested above, the approach intertwines the frequency and time domains, and it thus incorporates frequency-domain estimates while also exploiting the time domain Huygens' principle, cf.\ for example the relations~\cref{h_equiv} and~\cref{HtoUbound0}.